NetNude Logo Kauai Nude

 Waiakalua Beach.

 You can see two small beaches down to the right, these are the Pila'a Beaches.
 Many locals misname Waiakalua Pila'a.
 If you are lost and ask for Waiakalua and they give you a blank look, mention Pila'a instead.
 Pila'a beaches are accessed by private roads and textile families usually go to them.
-You want the beach on the bottom left.
-Go down carefully, it's fine in dry weather but very slippery if it has rained.
-The trail descends 200 feet down - very steep!
-At bottom go LEFT and around the bend in the beach you see as you arrive.
+That is not where you want to go.
+You want the beach on the bottom LEFT, which cannot be seen from the parking area.
+Go down the trail from the parking area straight ahead facing the ocean carefully, it's fine in dry weather but very slippery if it has rained.
+The trail descends almost 200 feet down - very steep!
+This is a steeper trail than to Secret Beach.
+At the bottom go LEFT and around the bend in the beach you see as you arrive.
 If you go all the way to the end there is a small stream and a grove of fig trees which provide shade.
-Because of the seclusion, most users overall to this beach go entirely nude, although it varies day to day.
-There are a couple of residential homes and vacation homes above (out of view with one exception) and it depends on who shows up how much nudity there is.
-Many days I am alone there all day.
-Weekends might have three or four couples and same number singles all day.
-Once in a while a big textile family group might turn up, but this is uncommon.
-If so, there is another beach further NW past the end of the beach where the stream is to seek refuge!
-Along with Kalalau Beach, this is my personal TOP PICK for a Kauai nude beach.

 Secret Beach.